 Is there a solution for Cat Aggression?

 Cat aggression is often misunderstood and we should consider where it starts.
 As soon as kittens are old enough to walk around they begin to play with one another.
 This play has been an essential part of kitten and cat survival long before they were household pets.
 While watching kittens play, no one would consider their play aggression.
-Kittens learn how to sneak up and stalk their litter-mates, and how to attack them by kicking, biting, chasing and pouncing.
+Kittens learn how to sneak up and stalk their litter-mates, and how to attack them by kicking, biting, chasing, and pouncing.
 All essential skills for learning to feed themselves once they have left their mothers.
 Only in the most feral cat communities does this happen anymore, however, the instinct is still there and most kittens still practice and hone their hunting skills.
 This leaves humans with the question is there anything to do about the aggression?

 In this day and time, these kittens are placed in loving homes where hunting the food bowl or the bouncy toy can be quite boring.
 So they turn to their human litter-mates for play.
-They must learn that actions such as biting too hard causes pain and that scratching the unsuspecting baby is not okay.
+They must learn that actions such as biting too hard cause pain and that scratching the unsuspecting baby is not okay.
 This natural instinct in a kitten is often misinterpreted as aggression and at times, mishandled by the human counterpart.

-True aggressive behavior is, in most cases, fear, interpreted as anger and meanness.
+Therefore, true aggressive behavior is, in most cases, fear, interpreted as anger and meanness.
 Cats understand instinctively that they are small and vulnerable.
 If a cat is backed into a corner or hiding, you might think it is ready to attack when actually, it is simply trying to protect itself.

 These signs will help you to understand your kitten’s behavior: